biometricITC/cPP-biometrics/input/Evaluation Guidance for Biometric Verification Products V1.md

 > FTE shall be measured as follows.

+FTE = total number of subjects failed to meet the enrolment policy /
+                                                 total number of subjects attempted the enrolments

 Note: Enrolment policy shall also be specified in the test documents

-(1) Measured FAR and FRR
+(2) Measured FAR and FRR

 > FAR and FRR shall be measured as follows.

+FAR or FRR = total number of failed imposter or genuine transactions /
+                                                 total number of imposter or genuine transactions

-(1) Upper confidence limit for FTE, FAR and FRR
+(3) Upper confidence limit for FTE, FAR and FRR

 > Upper confidence limit for each matrix shall be calculated based on
 > interval estimation.
 This limit shall be equal or lower than target